-Note: Alternatively, you can Click Add button - from the toolbar.
+Note: Alternatively, you can Click Add button from the toolbar.

-2. In the Add Text dialog box, select the following options.

-- Display Name: The label text displayed in the layout and the tooltip for the text in the customization GUI. - Text: The text displayed in the Customization GUI. - 3.
+- 2. In the Add Text dialog box, select the following options. - Display Name: The label text displayed in the layout and the tooltip for the text in the Recustomize IP dialog box. - Text: The text displayed in the Re-customize IP dialog box. - 3.
 Click OK.